transmogrifier-io/transmogrifier/README.md

 ### How to Run a Manifest with the Transmogrifier

 To run the transmogrifier, you need an executor file, such as this [example](https://github.com/transmogrifier-io/transmogrifier/blob/dev/example-main.js).
+This file simply reads and parses the manifest and passes it to the transmogrify function defined in `transmogrifier.js`.
 The example transmogrifier takes the manifest as a command line argument, so to initiate execution with node, for example, you will run the following command:
 (assuming you are in the same directory as the example-main.js) `node example-main.js my_manifest.json`